 Emmylou Harris probably makes you go back a certain amount of time, or rather, decades.
-Her music, that includes dozens of albums and singles, has won her 14 Grammys, the Polar Music Prize, among others.
+Her music, which includes dozens of albums and singles, has won her 14 Grammys and the Polar Music Prize, among others.

-It may not be something new in today's world, but it is quite interesting to note that she is great friends with, at least, two of them.
+It may not be something new in today's world, but it is pretty interesting to note that she is great friends with at least two of them.
 "An excellent ex-wife," she labels herself and believes her last two ex-husbands to be best friends.

 Emmylou Harris' First Husband, Tom Slocum — Married One Year (1969-1970) and Had Her First Daughter

-Apart from those, Slocum featured as a band's leader in the 1978 movie, 'Moment by Moment' and also composed the soundtrack in the 1981 western drama, 'Cattle Annie and Little Britches'.
+Apart from those, Slocum featured as a band's leader in the 1978 movie, 'Moment by Moment,' and composed the soundtrack for the 1981 western drama, 'Cattle Annie and Little Britches.'

 Like mother, like daughter.
 Source: Stephen J. Boitano, Getty Images

 Parsons released a solo album GP with her, and she toured with him in 1973.
-But the same year, he passed away due to an accidental drug overdose.
-Despite that heart-wrenching moment, she went on to become a country music star of the '70s and '80s.
+But the same year, he died from an accidental drug overdose.
+Despite that heart-wrenching moment, she became a country music star of the '70s and '80s.

-Harris' Second Ex-Husband Brian Ahern, the Record Producer, (1977-1984) Is the Father of Her Second Child
+Emmylou Harris and the Second Ex-Husband Brian Ahern, the Record Producer (1977-1984), Is the Father of Her Second Child

-Part of the reason the mother-of-two became a star is because of her second marriage in 1977.
-She started dating Canadian record producer, Brian Ahern, since around 1974.
-He produced her major label debut, 'Pieces of the Sky' in 1975.
-She later also created a band, 'Hot Band', after Warner Bros.
-Records agreed to record her if she created one.
+Ahern produced her major label debut, 'Pieces of the Sky' in 1975.
+She later created a band, 'Hot Band,' after Warner Bros.
+Records agreed to record her if she made one.

-The couple went on to make many hits together when they were married, with the last one, 'White Shoes', coming out in 1983 before they got divorced in 1984.
-As mentioned earlier, they're still great friends and worked together again in 2008 to release 'All I Intended to Be'.
+The couple went on to make many hits together when they were married, with the last one, 'White Shoes,' coming out in 1983 before they divorced in 1984.
+As mentioned earlier, they're still great friends and worked together again in 2008 to release 'All I Intended to Be.'

 The Halifax-born (in Nova Scotia, Canada) had three bands in his career and was a music enthusiast from the very start.
-His parents even supported his cause as his father bought him his first guitar.
+His parents supported his cause, as his father bought him his first guitar.

 The pair had their first child together (their respective second child) on September 9, 1979.
 Daughter Meghann T. Ahern is now a screenwriter.